stytchauth/stytch-android/tutorials/OAuth.md

 ## Redirect
 Redirect OAuth/SSO is the OAuth/SSO you may be most familiar with on the web: You click a button, are redirected to the selected IdP, login, and are redirected back to the original webpage.
 The same concept applies with the Stytch Android SDK, except the redirects are handled in a browser activity, and the backstack is managed by the SDK.

 To accomplish this, the SDK uses a multi-activity pattern that handles all of the redirect and backstack management logic to ensure the backstack stays clean, and activities are finished in the correct order.
-If you were wondering why, in the getting started [README](../README.md), you needed to add manifest-placeholders for `stytchOAuthRedirectScheme` and `stytchOAuthRedirectHost`, it's to enable this functionality.
-Let's dig into those placeholders a little more.

-When you provide these placeholders, the SDK registers an activity intent-filter for our "receiver" activity.
+The SDK registers an activity intent-filter for our "receiver" activity.
 When you start a redirect-based OAuth flow, the SDK launches a "manager" activity, which launches an "authorization" activity (the best system browser we can detect on device).
 Depending on the outcome of that authorization activity (user sign in, user canceled, etc), the authorization activity will either `finish` itself and return to the manager activity, or launch our receiver activity (identified by the manifest-placeholders), which will in turn launch our manager activity in such a way that ensures all previous activities in the flow are removed from the backstack.

 For a deeper understanding of the third-party OAuth architecture, check out the [OAuth/SSO README](../source/sdk/src/main/java/com/stytch/sdk/common/sso/README.md).